JAlcocerT/JAlcocerT/content/blog/biz-weddings.md

 date: 2025-02-03
 draft: false
 tags: ["OSS"]
 summary: "Interesting software for Weddings (WeddingShare).
-Including how to deploy it with Dokploy (to Pi / VPS)"
+Including how to deploy it with Dokploy (to Pi / VPS)."
 url: "software-for-weddings"
 ---